araffin/academic-kickstart/content/post/optuna/index.md

 I tend to approach this problem in two ways.

-To filter out the evaluation noise, I usually re-evaluate the top trials multiple times to find out which ones were actually "lucky seeds" and which ones work consistently.
+To filter out the evaluation noise, I usually re-evaluate the top trials multiple times to find out which ones were "lucky seeds" and which ones work consistently.
-Another way to deal with this problem is to do multiple runs per trial: each run uses the same hyperparameters but a different random seed.
+Another way to deal with this problem is to do multiple runs per trial: each run uses the same hyperparameters but starts with a different random seed.
 However, this technique is expensive in terms of computation time and makes it difficult to prune out bad trials early.